Our verdict

 Heel tab

-The finger-loop overlay at the heel of the oz / 425g makes slipping the boot on relatively quick and smooth.
+The finger-loop overlay at the heel of the Who should NOT buy makes slipping the boot on relatively quick and smooth.

 Test results